Introduction

 Push Data Onchain

-The index value passed for the row items should match the tokenId of the NFT card you intend to level up.
+The index value for the row items should match the tokenId of the NFT card you intend to level up.
 In the example below, the tokenId is 333.

-const propListId = "your-prop-list-id";
+const propListId = "your-property-list-id"; // from previous step

 const accessToken = "your-access-token";